The Best Interests of the Child

 Determining Child Custody & Access in Ontario

 The “best interests of the child” is a principle grounded in legislation and case law, resulting in both a right of the child and obligation upon the parent.
-In making an order for custody or access under either the Divorce Act (federal legislation, for married parents pursuing a divorce) or the Children’s Law Reform Act (Ontario legislation applying to parents who are not married, or who are not pursuing a divorce), the court will consider only the best interests of the child.
+In making an order for parenting time, decision-making responsibility or contact under the Divorce Act (federal legislation, for married parents pursuing a divorce) or custody or access under the Children’s Law Reform Act (Ontario legislation applying to parents who are not married, or who are not pursuing a divorce), the court will consider only the best interests of the child.

 This open-ended description of the best interests of the child leaves the court with considerable discretion to determine what is in any given child’s best interests, and to make a determination accordingly.

 The Children’s Law Reform Act, s.
 24(2), provides more specific criteria that a court should consider in determining the best interests of a child.